Priyasharma04/NullPointers_PeerReview_Backend_Code/README.md

 3. Run the model code
 4. Ngrok will generate a **public URL**
 5. Copy this URL
-6. Paste the URL into the backend file:
+6. Paste the URL into the backend file [app.py]

   Kaggle Model / Notebook Link: *[https://www.kaggle.com/code/priyasharma040404/nullpointers-peerreviewai-model-code]*

 ## Workflow